-During the romance phase, life is perfect for everyone.
-We’re on our best behavior because we want to impress and please each other.
+During romance phase, life is perfect for everyone.
+We’re on our best behavior, because we want to impress each other.

-We start out thinking, “It makes me feel so good when you adore and appreciate me.
+We begin the relationship thinking, “It makes me feel so good when you adore and appreciate me.
 So I’m going to show you only my very best.”
 But it can’t last.
 Eventually, we’ll think, “It’s difficult to keep this up.
 But if I show you all of me, your feelings for me might change.”
-And for the first time, we feel some tension.
+And for the first time, we feel tension.

 Then we’re likely to blame the other person.
 But the problem is not with discovering the hidden parts of him or her.
 The problem is that we’re hiding parts of who we truly are.
 And we won’t feel better until we correct that.